-While culture may be goody it emerged that most girls drop thanks to.
+While culture may be good, it emerged that most girls drop due to these.

 On the rate of dropout, it emerged that 70% of respondents strongly agreed that girls were more likely to dropout than boys.
-Most of these girls engage in manual jobs such as house-helping.
+Most of these girls engage in manual jobs such as househelping.